sevwtw/OG-Fortnite-Arena/Kills.md

-# OG-Fortnite-Arena
-Displays Arena points with elimination pop-ups, placement scoring, and full widget support.
-Made for OG Fortnite Private Servers.

-Credits to wiktorwiktor12 for the Widget code
+Credits to [wiktorwiktor11](https://github.com/wiktorwiktor11) for the Widget code

 ### SDK (AFortPlayerStateAthena.cpp in function ClientOnPawnDied)
 ### Solos (Required)